USB Investors Have Opportunity to Lead U.S. Bancorp Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-13, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against U.S. Bancorp ("U.S. Bancorp" or the "Company") (NYSE: USB).
+BENSALEM, Pa., Dec.
+20, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against U.S. Bancorp ("U.S. Bancorp" or the "Company") (NYSE: USB).

 Class Period: August 1, 2019 – July 28, 2022